november garden chores

 transforming leaves and other debris

-I RAKE to eliminate thick accumulation in the beds and borders (an invitation to voles and mice in winter, and also an obstacle next spring to emerging plants).
+I RAKE to eliminate thick accumulation in the formal beds and borders (an invitation to voles and mice in winter, and also an obstacle next spring to emerging plants).
 With rake or mulching mower, I also work to prevent matted buildup of leaves on the lawn.
-The result of both efforts gets recycled into mulch and soil-improving compost.
+The result of both efforts gets recycled into mulch and soil-improving compost; I never send leaves away from my property to the “trash.”

 Though I lamented the apparent extinction of really high-quality bamboo leaf rakes, and at first resisted a new-fangled metal version, it turns out it’s really good; here’s that story (and that rake).
 Other gardeners swear by their leaf blowers, and sometimes I’m tempted.

-LEAVES make great leaf mold when composted to add organic matter to beds.
-Start a leaves-only compost pile, and use the proceeds as mulch next year.
+LEAVES that we do have to move off key spots make great leaf mold when composted to add back as organic matter to beds.
+Start a leaves-only compost pile for leaves you do collect, and use the proceeds as mulch next year.
 Running over dry leaves (and other dry non-woody material) with the mower to shred will reduce the area needed, and speed its breakdown, or so will the best blowers and bigger vacuum-like gear.

 BE A COMPOSTING PRO: Pile up materials as you cut back faded plants, following Lee Reich’s easy plan (video how-to included).
 First extract finished compost and topdress your vegetable-garden beds with it, getting a jump on spring soil prep.